 The rate of tax applicable to non-resident members will depend on the nature of the relevant income or gain.
-For example, based on the Commissioner of Taxation's current practice in relation to Australian source income which consists of dividends, interest or royalties, the income will be subject to Australian withholding tax at the applicable withholding tax rate.
-Interest income is generally subject to Australian withholding tax at the rate of 10% (although lower rates may be applicable under certain Australian double-taxation agreements).
+For example, in relation to Australian source income which consists of dividends, interest or royalties, the income will be subject to Australian withholding tax at the applicable withholding tax rate.
+Interest income is generally subject to Australian withholding tax at the rate of 10% (although lower rates may be applicable under certain double taxation agreements).

 Special rules apply in respect of the taxation of Australian source income and gains other than dividends, interest and royalties.
 These rules include provisions requiring tax to be paid by the responsible entity.
 The rate of tax applicable to the RE is generally the rate of tax applicable to the member (that is the marginal tax rates for individual members).

-An RE of a managed investment trust (MIT) may be required to withhold tax at the corporate rate (currently 30%) on certain distributions to non-residents (not including distributions of interest, dividends and royalties and non-Australian source income).
-This is discussed in further detail in Chapter 6, "Taxation" of this guide.
+An RE of a managed investment trust (MIT) may be required to withhold tax at a rate of up to 30% on certain distributions to non-residents (not including distributions of interest, dividends and royalties and non-Australian source income).
+This is discussed in further detail in Chapter 6 (Taxation).